redox-os/website/content/community.en.md

 If you want to create an account, read this [page](https://doc.redox-os.org/book/ch12-01-signing-in-to-gitlab.html).

 If you have ready MRs (merge requests) you must send the links in the [MRs](https://matrix.to/#/#redox-mrs:matrix.org) room.
-Before you can join this room, request an invite in the [Join Requests](https://matrix.to/#/#redox-join:matrix.org) room.
+To join this room, you will need to request an invite in the [Join Requests](https://matrix.to/#/#redox-join:matrix.org) room.

 By sending a message in the room, your MR will not be forgotten or accumulate conflicts.